 Evidence was brought forward that Edward IV had been precontracted when he had married Elizabeth Woodville, thus rendering their union invalid and their offspring illegitimate.
 Richard of Gloucester was declared king on 25 June.
 What happened to Edward and his brother (known as the Princes in the Tower) has been the source of intense controversy ever since.

 The Lancastrian Henry Tudor, who defeated Richard at the battle of Bosworth in 1485, portrayed Richard as a murderous usurper, so strengthening his own tenuous claim to the throne.

 Henry’s successors took up the theme, notably Henry VIII, whose choice of name for his son was highly significant.
 By christening him Edward, he was reminding the people of the last king of that name, whose usurpation and murder the Tudors had avenged.

-Tracy Borman, author of Matilda: Queen of the Conqueror (Jonathan Cape, 2011)
+Answered by: Tracy Borman, author of Matilda: Queen of the Conqueror (Jonathan Cape, 2011)